FAQ: Online Format

 Does my student need advanced typing skills to be successful?

 Though typing skills are an advantage, many students develop these skills throughout the course of their study with us.

 Is there any work that is not completed on the computer?

+Students in grades K-8 have worksheets that will be printed out, completed, and then scanned back in to the curriculum.
 Projects that are accomplished away from the computer include science experiments, as well as research papers for Language Arts, History, and Bible.
 Also, in grades 7 through 12, our Language Arts courses include reading and evaluating printed novels, plays, and biographies.